 Below: The calyx tube has 10 prominent dark green nerves, 5 of which form long pointed fingers.
 The tube inflates when the flower opens.
 The small green linear pointed bracts at the base of each flower cluster are visible in the cluster upper right in the photo.

 Below: The mature seed capsule has 6 recurved teeth at the mouth.
-The capsule contains numerous dark grayish-brown, slightly kidney shaped seeds, each 1mm or less in length.
-Each seeds outer surface has rows of fine tubercles.
+The capsule contains numerous dark grayish-brown, slightly kidney shaped seeds, each 1 mm or less in length.
+Each seeds outer surface has rows of fine tubercles which help in floatation.

 Below: The root system develops a long slender taproot.
 The plant is well-anchored to the ground.